PeaceNlove/koop-wfs/README.md

 1. JSON as allowed output format

-2. ImplementsResultPaging set to True
+2. ImplementsResultPaging set to True (preferred, it also works without paging in some cases)

 For example:
 http://geodata.nationaalgeoregister.nl/bestuurlijkegrenzen/wfs?

-1: Register the url http://geodata.nationaalgeoregister.nl/bestuurlijkegrenzen/wfs? with jsonurl by posting {"id":"bestuurlijkegrenzen","host":"http://geodata.nationaalgeoregister.nl/bestuurlijkegrenzen/wfs?", "typename": "bestuurlijkegrenzen:gemeenten", "version": "1.0.0", "epsg": "EPSG:4326"} to http://localhost:1337/wfs
+1: Register the url http://geodata.nationaalgeoregister.nl/bestuurlijkegrenzen/wfs? with koop-wfs by posting {"id":"bestuurlijkegrenzen","host":"http://geodata.nationaalgeoregister.nl/bestuurlijkegrenzen/wfs?", "version": "1.0.0", "epsg": "EPSG:4326"} to http://localhost:1337/wfs/register

 2: Open the Featureservice using this url http://localhost:1337/wfs/bestuurlijkegrenzen/bestuurlijkegrenzen:gemeenten/FeatureServer/0

 This is still in development and therefore the way the WFS is registered is very likely to change.